Frances Lay was the second child of Jess and Mabel Lay.

 On November 15, 1959, Frances left the San Antonio General Depot and took a job with Kelly Air Force Base as a materials clerk.
 Her second son, James Franklin Heathcock, married Marilyn Hoag on May 9, 1962.
 Peggy Frances Heathcock attended Highland Park High School, and graduated in 1964.
 Peggy entered Abilene Christian College in the fall of 1964, and graduated in 1968.
 While at Abilene, Peggy met and married Gary Seth Wood, on June 17, 1967.

 Frances is remembered by her family and friends as a highly determined individual.
 As an example of this tenacity, on July 21, 1970, she decided to go on a diet.
-She had been overweight since her teenage years, and by 1970 tipped the scales at 237 pounds.
+She had been overweight since her preteen years, and by 1970 tipped the scales at 237 pounds.
 She entered the Weight Watchers program and in 29 months had trimmed off 101 pounds.
 Indeed, she was so successful in the venture that she became a Weight Watchers teacher, a hobby that continued for a number of years.

 In November, 1979, Frances began to suffer from fatigue and shortness of breath.
 A medical examination revealed that she suffered from congestive heart failure.
 On the advice of her physician, she applied for and was granted a disability retirement.
 Although she battled congestive heart failure for the next 15 years, Frances continued to lead a full and relatively active life.
 She lived in several apartments in the North Central section of San Antonio during this period of her life.
 She had an active church and social life and travelled to California to visit her children and grandchildren once or twice a year until 1991, when her physical condition deteriorated to such a degree that she could no longer travel.
 For the last few years of her life, Frances lived at The Inn at Los Patios, a very nice retirement community in San Antonio.